kenmaready/funcster-api/README.md

 AUTH0_MENTOR_TOKEN={ valid JWT access token provided for a Mentor registered on the application (only needed for test_app.py)}
 ```

-Once requirements have been installed and environment variables defined, run the app by running `run flask` in the root folder.
+Once requirements have been installed and environment variables defined, run the app by running `flask run` in the root folder.
 If run locally, the api will be served on [http://localhost:5000](http://localhost:5000).
 The endpoints are all defined and described in the app.py file.
 Many of the endpoints are restricted and require authentification with a working jwt access token from auth0.
 In some cases, the endpoints require certain permissions which are provided in the token.

 ### Technologies